PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 - Using shadows instead of borders for cards
 - Using the color blue for accents

-The specific shade of blue to be used was derived from the _Drivebox_ application logo, but this was altered in some places to increase readability of the user interface.
+The specific shade of blue to be used was derived from the _Drivebox_ application logo, but this was altered in some places to increase readability of the user interface and to be more visually appealing.

 \begin{figure}[H]
 	\centering
   \includegraphics[width=0.90\textwidth]{source/figures/UI_Integration_before.png}
-	\caption{UI Mockup before adaptations for integration.}
+	\caption{UI mockup before adaptations for integration}
 	\label{fig4_2}
 \end{figure}

 \begin{figure}[H]
 	\centering
   \includegraphics[width=0.90\textwidth]{source/figures/UI_Integration_after.png}
-	\caption{UI Mockup after adaptations for integration.}
+	\caption{UI mockup adapted for integration into the existing Drivebox application}
 	\label{fig4_3}
 \end{figure}